dayton-outar/glif/algos/js/codility/dynamic/README.md

 Based on the above-mentioned statement, we can reference [Fibonacci Numbers](../fibonacci/README.md) to appreciate that statement.

+> Algorithms for optimization problems require proof that they _always_ return the best possible solution.
+Greedy algorithms that make the best local decision at each step are typically eﬃcient, but usually do not guarantee global optimality.
+Exhaustive search algorithms that try all possibilities and select the best always produce the optimum result, but usually at a prohibitive cost in terms of time complexity.[^2]

+> Dynamic programming is a technique for eﬃciently implementing a recursive algorithm by storing partial results.
+It requires seeing that a naive recursive algorithm computes the same subproblems over and over and over again.[^2]

+> Dynamic programming is essentially a tradeoﬀ of space for time.
+Repeatedly computing a given quantity can become a drag on performance.
+If so, we are better oﬀ storing the results of the initial computation and looking them up instead of recomputing them.[^2]
 ## 17.1 The Coin Changing Problem

 For a given set of denominations, you are asked to ﬁnd the minimum number of coins with which a given amount of money can be paid.
 Assume that you can use as many coins of a particular denomination as necessary.
 The greedy algorithmic approach is always to select the largest denomination not exceeding the remaining amount of money to be paid.
 As long as the remaining amount is greater than zero, the process is repeated.
 However, this algorithm may return a suboptimal result.
 For instance, for an amount of 6 and coins of values 1, 3, 4, we get 6 = 4 + 1 + 1, but the optimal solution here is 6 = 3 + 3.